9 Tips to Boost your Reputation as an Employer

 The two factors that are really important for a candidate to consider a job offer are to know the organisation and even better, to trust it.
 And how do you make a candidate trust your organisation if they don't even know you?
 Well, the 'Refer a Friend' scheme is the holy grail.
 Candidates trust the company's employees 3 times more than the company leaders to provide credible information on what it is like to work there.

-At Symphony Retail AI, "22% of our hires in May and June have been through employee referral which shows our people are advocating their network to come and work here, and we have seen the number of referrals double" says Sam.
+At Symphony Retail AI, "22% of our hires in May and June have been through employee referral which shows our people are advocating their network to come and work here, and we have seen the number of referrals double," says Sam.

 They are seeing a much higher conversion rate thanks to the referral scheme.